 Schools Programme – Primary & Second Level

-Discover Opera and Discover Singing are brand new schools programmes in partnership with Music Generation Waterford for children from local primary schools across Waterford.
+Education and outreach continue to thrive in partnership thanks to Shauna McCullough and the team at Music Generation Waterford.
+Discover Opera and Discover Singing are unique schools programmes in partnership with Music Generation Waterford for children from local primary schools across Waterford.
 The projects allow children and their teachers to dive into the curious and creative world of opera.
-With the support of the Tomar Trust, ‘Discover Opera’ and ‘Discover Singing’ include a series of online and classroom workshops, culminated in exciting new opera trails and projects, for participating schools at Lismore Castle Gardens during our annual festival.
-Participating schools in 2021 included Scoil Mhuire Tallow, Modeligo National School, Fews National School, St. James’s National School in Stradbally and Portlaw National School.
+‘Discover Opera’ and ‘Discover Singing’ programmes include a series of online and classroom workshops, culminated in exciting new opera trails and projects, for participating schools at Lismore Castle Gardens during our summer festival.
 Demand is high, so applications are encouraged as early as possible.
-In 2023, more than 2,000 local school children and students will enjoy our education outreach programme and schools’ performance.
+Thousands of local school children and students continue to enjoy our education outreach programme and opera dress rehearsal for schools.

 The projects allow children and their teachers to dive into the creative world of opera – inspiring dialogue, critical thinking, and tons of fun!
 This programme of outreach classroom workshops throughout the year, culminates in exciting opera trails for children at participating schools in Lismore Castle Gardens during the festival.
+Our gratitude to Maeve Kavanagh and the Tomar Trust for providing the anchor funding for the education initiatives until 2025, benefiting thousands of children and young people.

 Our festival is committed to fostering a love of music and opera in the next generation through our education and outreach initiatives.
 We run a thriving schools programme based on our commitment to fostering a real passion for music in young people today.
 BVOF collaborates with Music Generation Waterford to run outreach programmes with access to performance music education for local primary school children.
-Music Generation Waterford (MG Waterford) is part of Music Generation, Ireland’s National Performance Music Education (PME) programme.
-The programme is co-funded by Waterford and Wexford Education and Training Board and Waterford City and County Council.
-Nationally, initiated by Music Network, it is co-funded by U2, the Ireland Funds and the Department of Education and Skills.

-PERFORMANCES FOR SCHOOLS
+OPERA DRESS REHEARSAL FOR SCHOOLS

 To find out how to register your school and for more information on how to get your child’s school involved in our amazing schools programme – please get in touch with your details here.